Warning Signs of Nursing Home Abuse in Colorado

 • Unexplained financial transactions: These constitute uncommon or large withdrawals from bank accounts, changes in financial documents, or sudden adjustments to a will, power of attorney, or estate plan.

-• Missing personal items: It refers to items such as valuables, jewelry, or personal belongings of vulnerable individuals disappearing without explanation.
+• Missing personal items: It refers to personal items that have disappeared without explanation.

 • Forged signatures: This involves the appearance of forged signatures on financial documents, checks, or contracts.